 Prospecting & Remarketing Examples

-Considering you are a shoe retailer and want to advertise your products to new customers base or probable buyers, you can run shopping campaigns on Google & Microsoft Shopping platforms and also on social media platforms.
+Considering you are a shoe retailer and want to advertise your products to a new customer base or probable buyers, you can run shopping campaigns on Google & Microsoft Shopping platforms and also on social media platforms.
 So, when any buyers search for products – shoes online, they would get to see Ads about the same product in search results.

 This is an example of prospecting and the campaign you run for the purpose of prospecting is called a “prospecting campaign.”

 Now, when you run such prospecting campaigns there are multiple ways to track the audience who showed more interest in your products or services.
-For example, you set down pixels on your online store to track visitors who interacted with your store in multiple ways, like they added your products to cart but didn’t check out or added final payment info but due to some reason cancelled the transaction.
+For example, you set down pixels on your online store to track visitors who interacted with your store in multiple ways, like they added your products to the cart but didn’t check out or added final payment info but due to some reason canceled the transaction.

-Thus, when you run display and other forms of dynamic remarketing Ad campaigns to reach out to these audiences and retarget them with different kinds of offers or options so that they re-engage with your brand and continue with their product purchase.
-This is an example of remarketing and the campaign you run for such a purpose is called a ‘remarketing campaign.’
+Thus, when you run display and other forms of dynamic remarketing Ad campaigns reach out to these audiences and retarget them with different kinds of offers or options so that they re-engage with your brand and continue with their product purchase.
+This is an example of remarketing and the campaign you run for such a purpose is called a ‘remarketing campaign’.

 And your target audience is B2B businesses who could use your software to create engaging product videos.
-In this case you can run prospecting campaigns for marketing and branding managers on Linkedin, Twitter and Youtube.
-Also, you can advertise with display, discovery and search campaigns on Google, so that you engage people looking out for video editing and designing services.
+In this case, you can run prospecting campaigns for marketing and branding managers on Linkedin, Twitter, and Youtube.
+Also, you can advertise with display, discovery, and search campaigns on Google, so that you engage people looking out for video editing and designing services.
 This is an example of prospecting.

 Similarly, you can track down people who engage with your ads with help of different tracking methodologies like website pixels and can provide them attractive offers to re-engage them with remarketing ads on social media and search engines.

-In the above case you can also run email marketing campaigns to retarget B2B companies who have already used your services prior to launching this software as you already have their email data.
+In the above case, you can also run email marketing campaigns to retarget B2B companies who have already used your services prior to launching this software as you already have their email data.
 You can design creatives like banners and custom ad copies for email campaigns to grab the attention of B2B companies.
 This is an example of “remarketing”.